 Bids should be solicited whenever the items can be purchased from multiple sources to promote competitive bidding.
-Quotations, either verbal or written, are recommended for requirements totaling up to $10,000.00 in value.
-A minimum of three written quotations are required for requests totaling $10,000.01 or more.
+Quotations, either verbal or written, are recommended for requirements totaling up to $9,999.99 in value.
+A minimum of three written quotations are required when requests' totals are equal to, or greater than, $10,000.00.
 Those items considered sole/ single source or proprietary must be properly justified and confirmed by the Procurement and Contracts Department to waive the competitive requirement.
-Quotations for requirements over $10,000.00 must be in written form.
+Quotations for requirements equal to, or greater than, $10,000.00 must be in written form.
 All pricing and other information furnished by the vendor during the competitive bidding process must remain confidential.

 Prior to soliciting competitive bids, the requestor should check the Procurements and Contract Department (PCD) Preferred Supplier list to determine if the required product or service is available from an existing vendor supplier.
 The benefit of using an existing preferred supplier is that the competitive bidding process to secure the least total cost has already been completed by PCD Services.
 The University's competitive bidding requirement is waived when a purchase with an aggregate value of $10,000 or more is made from a contract supplier.
 The competitive bidding requirement is also waived for any purchase made from Corporate Express www.eway.com, the University's office supplies and stationery vendor.